|Monthly Tech-Tip |

 Fire-Red is an unusual material for several reasons.
-It has a high iron content yet is a fireclay (the iron percentage is so high that it fires black at cone 10R).
+It has a high iron content yet is a fireclay.
 It is also non-plastic.
 Most important, it is not ground to 200 mesh like industrial materials.
 These bodies demonstrate it well, left: 42.5% Fire-Red, 42.5% ball clay and 15% Custer feldspar, right: 60% Fire-Red, 30% ball clay and 10% feldspar.
 The ball clay adds plasticity.
 The feldspar gives control of the degree of vitrification (the left one has 1.3% porosity at cone 10R, the right one 1.5%).
 This recipe vitrifies so it does not exhibit the deep red color that Fire-Red would give if there was no feldspar.
-Look closely at the surface: It is covered by thousands of tiny iron-eruptions, they occurred as the iron pyrite particles liquified (because of the reduction atmosphere in the firing), these produce a metallic appearance.
-And, they will bleed through an over-glaze if present to give stunning speckled surfaces.
+Look closely at the surface: It is covered by thousands of tiny iron-eruptions, they occurred as the iron pyrite particles liquify as FeO (because of the reduction atmosphere in the firing), and these produce a metallic appearance.
+And, they will bleed through an over-glaze, if present, to give stunning speckled surfaces.

 Fire-Red Data Sheet